Boeing B-17 Flying Fortress Directory

 • converted for cargo use with reinforced flooring.

-• Used for hauling cattle between Puerto Rico and Florida.
+• Used for hauling fresh beef between Puerto Rico and Florida.

 Aero Services Corp, Philadelphia, PA, June 27, 1949-1962